BNasmith/PTForsyth/PTFWorkofChrist.md

 elementary things which immediately fetch the handkerchiefs out.
 Now no doubt to do that properly takes a certain amount of genius.
-But it taps the prompt and fluent emotions ; and the misfortune is that kind of work is easily coun- terfeited and abused by those who wish to exploit our feelings rather than exalt them.
+But it taps the prompt and fluent emotions; and the misfortune is that kind of work is easily coun- terfeited and abused by those who wish to exploit our feelings rather than exalt them.